 Using the meanline code TURBOdesign Pre, it is very easy to enter the given specs and then it quickly generates the meridional shape of the centrifugal pump stage in less than a second.
 As Figure 3 shows, it also provides a detailed report including the estimated stage performance and some important dimensions, as well as the required rVt* for the impeller.
 This rVt* value is equivalent to the work coefficients and they will be used for the 3D inverse design of the impeller blade in the next section.

-Figure 3: Meanline design of axial compressor stage in TURBOdesign Pre
+Figure 3: LIVE Demo - Meanline design of a centrifugal pump stage in TURBOdesign Pre

 3D Blade Design of Impeller